Updated October 17, 2023

 - Combination of the three

 Credit ratings are not constant.
-They keep on changing from time to time as the credit quality of an issue or issuer alters in ways that were not expected at the time a rating was assigned.
+They keep changing from time to time as the credit quality of an issue or issuer alters in ways that were not expected when a rating was assigned.

-For example, consider a new technology coming in which was not expected and so it was not considered while assigning a rating to a company.
+For example, consider a new technology that was not expected, which was not considered while assigning a rating to a company.
 This new technology might lead to a negative impact on the financials of the company.
-This may impact on the downgrading of the current rating.
+This may impact the downgrading of the current rating.

-Here are some articles that will help you to get more detail about the Credit Score Rating scale so just go through the link.
+Here are some articles that will help you get more details about the Credit Score Rating scale, so just go through the link.